connexta/eve/README.md

 - Jenkins setup: In the Jenkins service website, create multibranch pipeline project to detect github SCM repo.
 - Environment variable setup: In the Jenkins service website, Create secret text in Credentials (i.e. SLACK_TOKEN)

+### Admin Status
+With login feature, user can use Microsoft account to login, and customize their own unique wallboard, which would be stored in backend associated to the user's full name (case sensitive).
+Specifically, `admin.json` file in eve would be responsible for the list of admin users.
+The format should follow as `{"admin":["John Smith","<Full Name>"]}`.
+You can check your registered name in Microsoft in wallboard Account Info after you sign-in with Microsoft account.
+Since eve folder would be in a persistent state in deployment, it is recommended to modify the file directly in deployment.
+If the file doesn't exist, everyone including guests will receive an Admin role as a default.

 ### How to add new Wallboard & new Components

 #### Adding new Wallboard